Chillu1/ModiBuff/README.md

 And not force users to implement all methods for functionality, where it's not used.

 Q: How do I make "insert mechanic from a game" in ModiBuff?
-A: Ask about how to make it in issues, will make a better platform for discussion if needed.
+A: First check [ModifierExamples.md](ModifierExamples.md).
+Then if it isn't there, ask about how to make it in issues, will make a better platform for discussion if needed.

 Q: It's 100% not possible to make "mechanic from a game" in ModiBuff.
 A: If the mechanic is lacking internal ModiBuff functionality to work, and isn't an effect implementation problem, make an issue about it.